Are you looking for the Best Cave to Visit in Margaret River?

 Mammoth Cave is 20 minutes south of Margaret River township and the most accessible, with the first chamber being wheelchair friendly (but no prams or strollers).
-Bookings recommended and tickets available here.
+Bookings are recommended and tickets are available here.

 This one takes about an hour to go through and opening hours for Giants Cave are non-standard, so please check current opening times and entry prices here before making the drive.

-Calgardup is a really fun self-guided cave that you can tour at your own pace.
-You're provided with a torch, helmet and head-lamp and can explore the cave on your own without a guide (while keeping to the boardwalk and steps) It's easily accessible for all ages, with handrails on all boardwalks and stairs.
-Calgardup Cave is 27m deep and full of colorful crystals, stalactites and stalagmites and walls of flowstone.
+Calgardup Cave is a really fun self-guided cave in Margaret River that you can tour at your own pace.
+You’re provided with a torch, helmet, and head-lamp and can explore the cave on your own without a guide (while keeping to the boardwalk and steps) It’s easily accessible for all ages, with handrails on all boardwalks and stairs.
+Calgardup Cave is 27m deep and full of colorful crystals, stalactites and stalagmites, and walls of flowstone.

-Calgardup is probably one of the least visted caves, which makes it generally pretty quiet and not as 'touristy' as the others.
-You don't need to book in advance to see Calgardup Cave, but for up to date ticket prices and opening hours, click right here.
+Calgardup Cave is probably one of the least visited caves, maybe because it’s one of the only self-guided caves Margaret River, which makes it generally pretty quiet and not as ‘touristy’ as the others.
+You don’t need to book in advance to see Calgardup Cave, but for up-to-date ticket prices and opening hours, click right here.

 Our friends over at the Margaret River Motel made this YouTube video of their experience of Calgardup Cave too, you can watch it here.